Email: Risa_Applegarth@uncg.edu

 B.A.
 Carleton College-2003

-An affiliated faculty member with the WGS program, Dr. Applegarth teaches graduate and undergraduate courses related to women’s writing, genre theory, autobiographical writing, environmental rhetoric, spatial, material, and embodied rhetoric, and the history and practice of rhetoric.
+An affiliated faculty member with the program in Women’s, Gender, and Sexuality Studies, Dr. Applegarth teaches graduate and undergraduate courses related to pedagogy, feminist theory, genre, embodied rhetoric, nonfiction narrative and autobiographical writing, environmental writing, and contemporary activism.

 2016 Faculty and Staff Excellence Awards – Teaching Excellence and O. Max Gardner Awards